Harshitn1995/Jarvis/docs/README/creating-segments.md

 >
 > *   API Version
 >
-> *   SDK Version _(Refers to the WebEngage Mobile SDK version added by you to the platform.
+> *   SDK Version _(Refers to the Jarvis Mobile SDK version added by you to the platform.
 All user data is collected through it)_
 >
 > *   Advertising ID
 >